 Generally, autopilot refers to any system that can guide itself without human intervention.
 But the level of human intervention is a determining factor and it includes five levels, from semi-automated systems to fully automated driving functions

-As we can see in 2019, most of manufacturers have focused on level 2 functions (semi-automated, including steering, braking and speed control).
-This means that the autopilot can do (most of) the steering, accelerating and breaking functions, but the drives should still be completely alert and be ready to intervene in the functions if necessary.
+As we can see in 2019, most manufacturers have focused on level 2 functions (semi-automated, including steering, braking, and speed control).
+This means that the autopilot can do (most of) the steering, accelerating and braking functions, but the drives should still be completely alert and be ready to intervene in the functions if necessary.

 So we can expect from the autopilot cars in 2019?